 How to join the Ceres Investor Network

 If your investment firm is interested in joining the Ceres Investor Network, please fill out the form below or contact [email protected].
-To be eligible for membership, you must be an asset owner, asset manager, investment consultant, or labor union doing business in North America and have a minimum of $150 million assets under management.
+To be eligible for membership, you must be have a minimum of $150 million assets under management.

 Never miss an alert